Empty grocery store shelves sending Triangle shoppers to multiple stores

 Instead of a quick grocery trip – she had to make a day of it.

 “I’m heading someplace else now.
-I’m just going to head down Falls of Neuse and I guess keep stopping,” said McCullers.
+I’m just going to head down Falls of Neuse and I guess keep stopping,” McCullers said.

 That was something CBS 17 crews heard a lot of on Tuesday.